That Should Be A Movie: The Battle of Chipyong-ni, Part III

 As night fell on February 14th the Americans could see the Chinese coming out of hiding and forming up.
 They heard their bugle calls and other forms of communication.
 Then wave after wave of communists crashed against the perimeter.
 The Chinese used small arms fire and grenades to keep the GIs pinned down as others used poles to push satchel charges through the barbed wire and into the foxholes of the Americans.
 The Chinese used captured American artillery pieces and ammunition.
 Green and red tracers arched through the sky as U. S. airplanes dropped flares to light up the outside of the perimeter.
 Gun barrels glowed red as they burned out.
 The artillerymen of Baker Company and the Rangers were forced to fight like infantrymen.
 Every time a Bangalore blew a hole in the wire, the Chinese poured through.

 By 3:00 in the morning, the Chinese had captured the important McGee and Curtis hills.
 Second Lieutenant Paul J. McGee and Sergeant Billy C. Kluttz, commanders of 3rd Platoon, Georg Company and a few survivors, including only two men from McGee’s platoon, fought their way off the hill after throwing all their grenades.
 According to Lieutenant McGee, the men who stayed in their fox holes where heroes.
 Privates Burl J. Mace, Paul C. Baker, and Bruce M. Boyles stayed in their holes and fought to the death; their bodies were later found surrounded by those of the enemy.
 Corporal Hal McGovern was manning his machine gun when the Chinese surged past him.
-He ordered his team to retreat and covered then by firing his light machinegun like a rifle.
-His blistering fusillade saved his comrades lives but not his own.
+He ordered his team to retreat and covered then by firing his light machine gun like a rifle.
+His blistering fusillade saved his comrade’s lives but not his own.
 Private Paul Stamper ran around the battleground repairing the signal wire so the platoons could communicate, only stopping to destroy a Red machinegun team with a grenade.
 Private Albert H. Enger, jumped on an abandoned machine gun, mowing down wave after wave of communists.
 Private Richard L. Svitck continued to return to the hill to carry injured comrades to the aid station, even after the Chinese had captured some of the hill.
 Private Delmar Patton from Ohio was an ammo bearer, but when he saw wounded men returning from the ridgeline, he grabbed his rifle and headed up the help plug holes in the line.
-They would all received posthumous Silver Stars.
+They would all receive posthumous Silver Stars.

 Private First Class Harry L. Nace crossed four hundred meters of open ground four times to retrieve two .30-caliber machine guns, not even letting a wound stop him.
 Private First Class William D. Gilliland from Iowa dashed out into the open to repair a break in the wires from the command posts.
 He also carried a wounded comrade and ammunition across open ground.
 Private First Class Pete Lucas, Jr continued to fire rounds from his 60mm mortar until everyone had withdrawn from McGee Hill.
 Corporal Joe E. Halbrook led his unit of Filipino-Americans and a Korean on a mission to destroy enemy mortars.
 Despite enemy tracers filling the air around him, he used a recoilless rifle to destroy the mortars.
-He eventually covered the withdrawal of his men with his recoilless rifle, two grenades and his carbine until a wound forced him to retire.
+He eventually covered the withdrawal of his men with his recoilless rifle, two grenades, and his carbine until a wound forced him to retire.
 Privet First Class Leslie E. Alston was a jeep driver who raced through enemy fire to help replace broken machine guns while carrying ammunition to other soldiers on the front and returning with the wounded.
 They would all receive Silver Stars.
 Corporal Eugene L. Ottesen, whose body was never found after he remained at a machine gun to cover G Company’s withdrawal, would be awarded a Silver Star in absentia.
 Kluttz and McGee would also earn the Silver Star for their leadership of 3rd Platoon.

 Such bravery was shown by both sides along the line that night.
-After the first wave of Communist attackers would be exterminated, the second wave would come forward, pick up the guns of the fallen and continue the charge.
+After the first wave of Communist attackers would be exterminated, the second wave would come forward, pick up the guns of the fallen, and continue the charge.
 In the Ramsburg Bowl, a bowl-shaped area named for Captain John H. Ramsburg, five hours of combat reduced Thomas Health’s G Company to the size of a platoon.
 Sergeant Cuillaula B. Martinez took charge and led F Company in an attempt to retake Curtis Hill.
 When he realized that his men would be killed by mortars falling into their position if they stayed there, he jumped up and despite being hit in the face by shell fragments, led the men by example.
 His company and the Rangers would suffer horrendous casualties from the interlocking fire of the enemy.
 Privet First Class Clell E. Van Dorin volunteered to remain behind to provide covering fire with his Garand until his comrades had escaped.
 Privet First Class Clifford Logan ran through enemy fire several times to rescue wounded soldiers from McGee Hill.
 Dorin and Longan would receive Silver Stars.
 An American soldier in Item Company, Sergeant First Class William S. Sitman would be given the Medal of Honor for holding off the Chinese with a machine gun until a grenade landed in his foxhole, on which he threw himself, saving the lives of his comrades.
 His citation reads

 William Sitman